 If you’ve been injured in a semi-truck accident, the steps you take immediately after your accident can significantly impact your ability to file a claim and collect the money you need to recover and rebuild your life.
 An experienced and skilled Arkansas truck accident attorney can help you during this difficult time and protect your rights to compensation along the way.

-Trucking accidents are often severe and life-threatening.
-Seek medical attention immediately after a car accident—minutes can make the difference between life and death.
+Trucking accidents are often severe and can even be life-threatening.
+Because minutes can mean the difference between life and death, you should seek medical attention immediately after a car accident.
 Your first step should always be to call 911 to alert emergency medical response teams and police officers to the crash site.

-Even if you believe that you are not injured or if your injuries are not severe, call 911.
+Even if you believe that you are not injured or if your injuries are minor, call 911.
 Once you’ve called for help and if you are able, follow these steps: